-The other day someone mentioned to me that they wanted to see Bodie.
-Bodie is a well-preserved Ghost town in California.
-Bodie is located 12 miles east-southeast of Bridgeport and is a National Historic landmark.
+The other day someone mentioned to me that they wanted to see Bodie, a well-preserved Ghost town in California.
+It is located 12 miles east-southeast of Bridgeport and is a National Historic landmark.
 As part of our Off-Roading trips, I have been to Bodie several times.
-Although we come through the back way with the four-wheeled drive, Bodie is accessible by car on a maintained road.
+Although we come through the back way with the four-wheeled drive, the ghost town is accessible by car on a maintained road.

 Bodie began as a mining camp when gold was discovered in 1859.
 In 1876, the Standard Company discovered a deposit of gold-bearing ore, which transformed Bodie from an isolated mining camp comprising a few prospectors and company employees to a Wild West boomtown.